kabilesh-c/Heart-Disease-Detection/README.md

 **Step 3: Encoding and Balancing**
 Encoded categorical features using LabelEncoder.
 Addressed class imbalance using SMOTE to oversample the minority class, ensuring balanced data for model training.

-**Step 4: Train-Test Split and Scaling**
+**Step 4: Train Test Split and Scaling**
 Split the dataset into training and test sets (80-20 split).
 Standardized the features using StandardScaler to improve model performance.

-**Step 5: Model Selection and Cross-Validation** Implemented Decision Tree and K-Nearest Neighbors classifiers.
+**Step 5: Model Selection and Cross Validation** Implemented Decision Tree and K Nearest Neighbors classifiers.
 Applied 5-fold stratified cross-validation to evaluate the initial performance of both models.

 **Step 6: Hyperparameter Tuning**
 Used GridSearchCV to find the best hyperparameters for Decision Tree (max depth and criterion) and KNN (number of neighbors and weights) to optimize model performance.